 Projects

-GeoAI Empowered Environmental Studies: Wildfire Burnt Area Detection and Damage Assessment with Deep Learning
+GeoAI Empowered Environmental Studies: Rapid Wildfire Detection, Spread Modeling, and Damage Assessment with Deep Learning and Satellite Observations

 GeoAI to Advance Urban Informatics: Multimodal Learning for Mixed Land Use Measurement and Mapping